 Nathan Leuthold:… My vehicle was at Robinson park today, yes.

-Nathan took time to answer, this long latency shows that the question is sensitive.
-Note that the word “yes” is not the first word of the sentence as expected but the last, this is a clue that he wasn’t sure of what to answer and that he was building his answer in work in progress.
+Nathan took time to answer, this long latency shows that the question is sensitive to him.
+Note that the word “yes” is not the first word of the sentence as expected, it is the last, this is a clue that he wasn’t sure of what to answer and that he was building his answer in work in progress.